-The third photograph is of Fort Misery (note the side of The Ranch House in the background).
-Fort Misery is the oldest log building associated with the territory of Arizona.
-Originally built in 1863-1864 along the banks of Granite Creek (two blocks south of the museum).
-It was disassembled and reassembled on the museum grounds in 1934.
-A trader from Santa Fe built it as a home and store.
+The first structure is Fort Misery.
+It is the oldest log building associated with the territory of Arizona.
+Originally built in 1863-1864 along the banks of Granite Creek (two blocks south of the museum) by a trader as a home and store.
+It was disassembled and reassembled on the museum grounds of the Sharlot Hall Museum in 1934.

 Please visit my main gallery: TheWallGallery

 Facebook: TheWallGallery by Kirt Tisdale.
-(Page likes are always appreciated!)